infobiotech/php-json-cache/README.md

 A JSON-based PSR-16 cache implementation.

+Built with:
+* [PHP-FIG PSR-16](http://www.php-fig.org/psr/psr-16/): a common interface for caching libraries.
+* [Psr\SimpleCache](https://github.com/php-fig/simple-cache): a repository that holds all interfaces related to PSR-16.
+* [League\Flysystem](https://flysystem.thephpleague.com/): a filesystem abstraction that allows to easily swap out a local filesystem for a remote one.

 ## Why JSON?

-Some web hosts do not support APCu, Memcached, Redis and other major cache drivers.
+In some situations, remote web hosts do not support (or do not allow to install) major cache drivers.

+## Strategy

+TODO

 ## Getting Started